-Mosaic's Florida phosphate surface mine operations involve land clearing and dewatering.
-As part of the permitting process for our phosphate mines, regulatory agencies review comprehensive site survey data and assessment reports to determine and approve temporary impacts to species and habitat.
+As part of an extensive permitting process, regulatory agencies review comprehensive site survey data and assessment reports to determine and approve temporary impacts to species and habitat.
 Site specific Wildlife and Habitat Management Plans are developed for each mine, which outline measures to be implemented to protect and manage wildlife, listed species and their habitats, including provisions for pre-clearing surveys and species relocation for less mobile species, such as the gopher tortoise.